rclark/grand-canyon-geology/README.md

 ## Compiled data

 **unit-definitions.csv:** A table of unit names and descriptions for each unit depicted on the map.
-This file is included in the Git repository, and you can even open a PR if you have suggestions!
+This file is included in the Git repository, and pull requests are welcome if you have suggestions for improvement!

 **geopolys.geojson:** GeoJSON representation of the polygons that represent various geologic units on the map.
 This is a ~400MB file, too big for distribution via Git, so it is not included in this repository.